Genealogy of the extremal process of the branching random walk: Convergence in law of the extremal process with genealogical informations

-Note that by classical properties of Poisson point processes, $( u^{(n)},\xi_n-\log Z_\infty)$ are the atoms of a Poisson point process with intensity $c_*\nu\otimes e^x dx$ on $\bar{\calU}\times\R$, which gives an alternative description of $\mu_\infty$ as a Poisson point process with a decoration on the second coordinate.
-The main result of the article is the following convergence. \begin{theorem} Assuming \eqref{eqn:boundary}, \eqref{eqn:variance} and \eqref{eqn:integrability}, we have
+By classical properties of Poisson point processes, $( u^{(n)},\xi_n-\log Z_\infty)$ are the atoms of a Poisson point process with intensity $c_*\nu\otimes e^x dx$ on $\bar{\calU}\times\R$.
+Hence $\mu_\infty$ can alternatively be described as a Poisson point process with intensity $c_*\nu \otimes e^x dx$, with an i.i.d. decoration on the second coordinate.
+The main result of the article is the following convergence. \begin{theorem} Assuming \eqref{eqn:supercritical}, \eqref{eqn:boundary}, \eqref{eqn:variance} and \eqref{eqn:integrability}, we have

 for the topology of the vague convergence. \end{theorem}